How much jail time will I get?

 • Possession of a controlled substance between 4-200 grams

-Third Degree Felonies:
+Third Degree Felonies in Texas:

-State Jail Felonies:
+State Jail Felonies in Texas:

 • Driving a stolen car;